Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 Please note that security restrictions prevent our ground personnel from providing this tool for you.
 We recommend the cutting tool be packed in your checked baggage as it won’t be permitted as carry-on or through any security checkpoint.

-Upon entry into Canada: A CAD $30 fee (plus tax, per animal) will be required for inspection by Agriculture Canada.
-Arrivals from the U.S. are exempt.
+Upon entry into Canada: A CAD $30 fee (plus tax, per animal) will be required for inspection by the Canadian Food Inspection Agency Will open in a separate browser window.
+Arrivals from USA are exempt.

 Upon payment of the charges associated with the reservation for your animal, Air Transat will reserve a space on the flight(s) selected.
 Passengers must notify Air Transat of any changes to their itinerary.
 Changes to the travel itinerary of the animal are accepted up to 3 days prior to departure without any penalty.
 Cancellations to the travel itinerary of your animal are accepted up to 30 days prior to departure.
 In the event of cancellation as provided in the present clause, Air Transat’s liability is limited to refunding the charges incurred for this service only.